-Rights managed (RM) licences are popularly used for images, often specialist images, which ensures control and exclusive usage of copyright material.
+Rights-managed (RM) licences are popularly used for images, often specialist images, which ensures control and exclusive usage of copyright material.
 With these type of licences, the buyer needs to define exactly how the material will be used.
-Variables such as the time period, the number of times, the extend (e.g. the size in the case of an image) and the industry it will be used in are also incorporated as part of the terms of these licences.
+Variables such as the time period, the number of times, the extent (e.g. the size in the case of an image) and the industry it will be used in are also incorporated as part of the terms of these licences.

 SIL Open Font Licence